annikulkarni/ObsidianBackup/UPSC/Women CA/8June-14June/Empowering women in agriculture.md

 - **barriers women face** such as limited **land ownership**, **market access**
 - The ENACT project in Assam supports women farmers by linking them with agri-experts , promote gender transformative agricultural development

-The **ENACT project** stands for **Enhancing Climate Adaptation of Vulnerable Communities through Nature-based Solutions and Gender-Transformative Approaches**.
+<mark class="hltr-boom-bam">The **ENACT project**</mark> stands for **Enhancing Climate Adaptation of Vulnerable Communities through Nature-based Solutions and Gender-Transformative Approaches**.
 Supported by the World Food Programme (WFP), the Government of Assam, and funded by Norway, it empowers women farmers in Nagaon

 What ENACT do
 - Over **300 women farmers in 17 villages** of Assam’s Nagaon district receive timely updates on weather and crop planning.